Tag Archives: friendship

 And should they ever have the great, great fortune to live it, there’d be a bonus for sure –these sneaky kids have their own phones today; it would be highly unlikely that irate parents would hunt me down for bogus phone call money.

 Tina’s husband looks nothing like Rick Springfield…and she no longer wears terry shorts…. but she still loves beer.
-She and Kristi have been friends for forty years now.
+She and Kristi have been friends for nearly fifty years now.